Frequently Asked Questions

 We have 60-70 wonderful middle school students who attend Palo Alto Unified.
 To qualify for DreamCatchers, there is a maximum household income cut-off and students must show that they are willing to take full advantage of the support offered by our fantastic tutors.
 The DreamCatchers program is free to all of our students.

-In case you didn’t know, there is a huge gap in academic achievement in Palo Alto correlated to household income.
+There is a huge gap in academic achievement in Palo Alto correlated to household income.
 Only one in four students from low-income, Latino households test at grade level, while over 90% of their non-economically disadvantaged classmates are at grade level.
 As someone who has successfully navigated middle school, YOU can make a difference in these students’ lives.

 2. Is DreamCatchers a drop-in tutoring program?

 No!
 Our students are assigned to a specific class (e.g., Mon/Wed 4-6 PM) and attend a DreamCatchers class at the same time, four hours a week.
-The students sign a contract agreeing to come to the program regularly, ready to get their schoolwork done.
+The students sign a contract agreeing to come to the program regularly, prepared to get their schoolwork done.

 3. What is the commitment for TUTORS?

 ONE-ON-ONE TUTORS are paired with one student throughout the year, and we encourage a long-term commitment.
 We understand that tutors have their own busy lives, so accommodations are made as needed.
 However your student comes to count on you so please make every effort to come each week.
 Our greatest need is always for ONE-ON-ONE TUTORS.